-Registration for 2022 entry opens on 1st June 2021, closing on 15th November 2021.
+Registration for 2024 entry opened on 26th May 2023 and closes on 15th November 2023.
 Applications must be placed online via the NLCS website.
 At 11 plus, NLCS accepts around 60 girls.
 Approximately 40 additional places will go to girls coming up from the Junior School.
 There are an additional 20 places available for 16 plus entry.
 NLCS is highly competitive with around 10 girls applying for a single place, however this number can be even higher.
 As it is a highly academic environment, North London does not give priority to siblings or family of current or previous students.

 Every applicant to North London Collegiate School at 11 plus is invited to sit the written entrance exam.
 This is comprised of two papers in English and Maths.